Sales Commission Structures: Which One is Best for Reps?

 The Bottom Line

-When it comes to sales commission structure, the story is never black and white.
+When it comes to commission structures for sales reps, the story is never black and white.
 There are a number of other terms and ideas with which you should also be familiar.

 For instance, the “draw against commission” is essentially a payment advancement that is subtracted from the final commission result.
 If the received draw is $200, and you sell eight $1,000 widgets at 5% commission (for a total commission of $400), you would be paid $200 because you already received the first $200 at the beginning of the month.